LDG-eng/uhf-rfid-distance-estimation/docs/experiment-setup.md

 ## Calibration Procedure

-Before distance estimation:

-1. Measure average RSSI at 1.0 m → determine P0
-2. Measure average RSSI at 3.0 m → compute path-loss exponent n

-Model:
+To derive the log-distance path loss model parameters (P0 and n), RSSI measurements were collected at multiple known distances.

+### Measurement Positions

+RSSI samples were collected at the following distances (meters):

+0.1, 0.3, 0.5, 0.7, 0.9,
+1.1, 1.3, 1.5, 1.7, 2.0

+### Sampling Configuration

+- Samples per position: 300
+- Initial samples discarded: 5

+### Parameter Estimation Method

+For each distance, the average RSSI value was computed after discarding the initial unstable samples.

+Using the log-distance path loss model:

-RSSI = P0 − 10n log10(d)
+RSSI(d) = P0 − 10n log10(d)

-Estimated parameters:
+Linear regression was performed on:

+log10(d) vs RSSI(d)

+to estimate:

+- P0 (reference power)
+- n (path-loss exponent)

+The final model parameters used in this study were:

-- P0 = -64.91 dBm
+P0 = -64.91 dBm
-- n = 1.769
+n = 1.769

 ---